Joe Biden bans US imports of Russian oil, gas after Ukraine's pleas | DW | 08.03.2022

 But the US is far less dependent on Russian energy, and oil and petroleum products from Russia account for less that 10% of US imports in that sector.
 However, the ban comes as US gasoline prices are hitting record highs, as is the case in much of Europe, with crude oil more expensive now than at any time since 2008.

-The US move is likely to drive fuel prices even higher.
-While announcing the ban, Biden urged Americans to embrace transition to clean energy, saying it would take power away from "tyrants like Putin."
+Biden acknowledged that the latest ban would cause fuel prices to rise even more, but pledged to do everything possible to "minimize Putin's price hike" in the US.

-The US president addressed oil companies and their partners, saying that "Russia's aggression is costing us all and it's no time for profiteering or price gauging."
+Biden also urged Americans to embrace transition to clean energy, saying it would take power away from "tyrants like Putin to use fossil fuels as weapons against other nations."

 Ukrainian President Volodymyr Zelenskyy previously urged Western leaders to include Russia's energy exports, an essential source of income for the Kremlin, into the sweeping package of sanctions against Moscow.